Dahlia Stakes

 The Dahlia Stakes is a Group 2 flat horse race in Great Britain open to fillies and mares aged four years or older.
 It is run over a distance of 1 mile and 1 furlong (1,811 metres) on the Rowley Mile at Newmarket in late April or early May.

 History

 The event is named after Dahlia, a successful filly in the 1970s.
 It was established in 1997, and initially held Listed status.
 It was promoted to Group 3 level in 2004 and upgraded to Group 2 level in 2015.

-The Dahlia Stakes is currently staged on the second day of the two-day Guineas Festival meeting.
+The Dahlia Stakes is currently staged on the third day of the three-day Guineas Festival meeting.
 It is run on the same day as the 1000 Guineas.